 Once you have health insurance coverage, you can feel comfortable seeking out health care for your needs, knowing that a portion of the costs will be covered.
 Each school will have its process for using health insurance for on-campus services.

 For example, your health insurance plan may require you to choose from a list of doctors for a checkup, but may cover the cost of getting a flu shot at the campus health center.
 Some health insurance plans will cover a certain amount of counseling sessions on campus, while others may require a doctor’s referral to an outside counselor.

 Check your school’s website for the health services offered on campus, and find out who you can contact to ask questions about health insurance plans and any specific services you may need.

-It can be confusing to find the best health insurance for college students.
+Finding the best health insurance for college students can be overwhelming at first.
 With so many options and plans, it is helpful to work with an advisor to help navigate the system.
 No matter which plan you and your family choose, having health insurance before you begin studying in the US will allow you to focus on your schoolwork without worrying about how you will get health care when you need it.

-Shorelight student services can help you transition to campus life in the USA >
+Shorelight advisors can help you transition to life in the US >